Siren (Sunmi song): Composition

 "Siren" was written by Sunmi and produced by her and Frants.
 It runs for three minutes and nineteen seconds.
-"Siren" was described as "an ‘80s-evoking ambient pop track".
-Lyrically, it is about a lover whose image of her doesn't fit with reality, resulting in her ending the relationship.
+"Siren" was described as "an '80s-evoking ambient pop track".
+Lyrically, it is about a lover whose image of her does not fit with reality, resulting in her ending the relationship.

 Commercial performance

 "Siren" achieved the perfect all-kill status, a status where a song is simultaneously topping all charts, both daily and realtime.
 The song topped Gaon Digital Chart for a total of 2 consecutive weeks, becoming her second number-one single in South Korea.